 If the vehicle does not meet the definition of a "junk vehicle"

 You may need to have the vehicle impounded by a state-registered tow service.

 This information does not apply to junk vehicles located:

-- On someone else’s property in unincorporated King County – contact the Department of Permitting and Environmental Review or call 206-296-6680, TTY Relay: 711
+- On someone else's property in unincorporated King County – contact the Department of Local Services or call 206-296-6680, TTY Relay: 711

 - On a King County road right-of-way – call the Abandoned Vehicle Hotline at 206-205-0969